vertica/spark-connector/README.md

 The methods for creating a Spark cluster are documented [here](https://spark.apache.org/docs/latest/cluster-overview.html).

-Once you have a Spark cluster, you can run such an application with spark-submit, including the connector jar.
+Once you have a Spark cluster, you can run such an application with spark-submit, including the connector JAR.

 ```shell
 spark-submit --master spark://cluster-url.com:7077 --deploy-mode cluster sparkconnectorprototype-assembly-0.1.jar